robyftp/Tree/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## Why can't a bicycle stand on its own?
+It's two-tired.